The Man (1972 film): Plot

-President Fenton and the Speaker of the United States House of Representatives are killed at a summit in Frankfurt, West Germany when the palace hosting the legation collapses.
-By law the serving President upon the death of the elected one, Vice President Noah Calvin is suffering from a terminal condition and refuses to assume the office.

-Arthur Eaton, the Secretary of State, corrects the popular assumption that he is the next in the line of succession, explaining that it had been amended by the Presidential Succession Act of 1947, and that the next successor is the President pro tempore of the United States Senate, who is Douglass Dilman.
-Dilman, a black man, is sworn in and arrives at the White House to assume office.
-Eaton's outspoken wife, Kay, berates her husband for not pushing to become President, even though it would violate the succession order.
-Eaton assures her that he will become President once Dilman proves unable to handle the job.
+When the president of the United States and speaker of the House of Representatives are killed at a summit in Frankfurt when the building hosting them collapses, Vice President Noah Calvin, suffering from a terminal illness, refuses to assume of the office of president.
+Secretary of State Arthur Eaton corrects a popular misconception that he is next in the line of succession, who is actually Senate president pro tem Douglass Dilman.
+Dilman, a black man, arrives at the White House and is sworn in as president.
+Eaton's wife Kay berates her husband for not trying to become president, but Eaton assures her that he will assume the presidency once Dilman proves unable to handle the job.

-In the morning, Eaton and his advisers arrive at the Oval Office and Eaton begins maneuvering himself into a position as the "power behind the throne".
-Eaton gives Dilman a binder of briefing notes, including responses to news media questions that support the positions of the Fenton administration.

-Dilman meets the press for the first time as President.
-He initially follows Eaton's instructions.
-When Dilman stops to consult notes after each question, an aggressive reporter accuses Dilman of being a puppet.
-Eaton scribbles a note and has it taken forward to the president.
-Dilman realizes that he's being manipulated, crumples Eaton's note, and shoves the briefing binder aside.
-He proceeds under his own initiative, deciding that as President he will have to make his own decisions.

-Dilman, a political moderate, is confronted by both activists and extremists about his skin color.
-Robert Wheeler (Georg Stanford Brown), a young black man, is sought for extradition by South Africa for an attempt to assassinate the defence minister of that country; Dilman offers his help when the young man claims he was in Burundi at the time of the assassination attempt.
+Eaton and his advisers arrive at the Oval Office for a meeting with Dilman, giving him a binder which includes pre-written responses to media questions which support the previous president's policies.
+Dilman proceeds to the briefing room, and answers the media using Eaton's responses.
+However, when a reporter accuses Dilman of being a puppet, he discards Eaton's binder and proceeds on his own initiative, deciding to make his own decisions.
+As a moderate, Dilman is confronted by extremists from both ends of the political spectrum due to his race.
+Robert Wheeler, a young black man, is sought for extradition from the South African government for allegedly attempting to assassinate the country's Minister of Defence.
+Dilman offers to help Wheeler after he claims that he was in Burundi at the time of the assassination attempt.